nithinmohantk/TravelSmart-App-Concept/README.md

 ## Support

-For support, please open an issue on GitHub or contact team@travelsmart.ai
+For support, please open an issue on GitHub or reach out via the repository discussions.